moddroid94/onthespot/docs/usage.md

 # Getting Started

-When launching the application for the first time, you will receive a warning that no Spotify accounts are added.
+When launching the application for the first time you will receive a warning that no Spotify accounts are added.

 1. **Dismiss the Warning**
    - Click the close button on the warning dialog.